 - Navigate to Deployments > Configuration > Sites and Active Directory and click Download.

 - Click Download for VA for Hyper-V.

-Umbrella generates and downloads to your computer a zip file unique to your deployment.
+Umbrella generates and downloads a .tar file unique to your deployment.

-- Extract the downloaded zip file.
-You'll find two folders—Virtual Hard Disks and Virtual Machines—and a config file.
+- Extract the .zip file.
+You will find two folders—Virtual Hard Disks and Virtual Machines—and a config file.

 - Use the qemu-img convert commands to convert each of the VHD files to RAW format and resize them to a multiple of 1 GB.